Article I: Name

 The Executive Committee composed of elected officers shall be the governing body of the Society.
 The elected Officers of this committee, terms, conditions and responsibilities of such these Officers are stipulated in Sections 1-7 of Article VI (Executive Committee).

 The Officers of the Executive Committee will appoint chairs for each committee for 3-year terms.
 The respective committee chairs, in consultation with the Executive Committee will determine additional membership for each committee.
 With the exception of Corporate members, any member of the Association in good standing can be member of a standing or special committee.
 Corporate members may assist a committee as long as there is no conflict of interests.
 Committees will conduct such business as is appropriate to their respective areas of responsibility, as determined by the Executive Committee, members of each individual Committee and/or the members of the Society.
 All action recommendations by committees are to be approved by the Executive Committee.
 The creation of permanent standing committees shall require an amendment of the Bylaws.
 The following shall be the standing committees of the Society:

 - Communications Committee.
 This committee is in charge of the creation and distribution, with the approval of the board, of the official communications of the Society.
-This Committee shall organize and maintain the electronic publications of the Society, including maintaining the HNS website.
+This Committee shall organize and maintain the electronic publications of the Society, including maintaining the HNS website and all social media.

 - Mentorship and Education Committee.
 The mission of this committee is a) To encourage Spanish speakers to become neuropsychologists; b) To encourage neuropsychologists to develop competency in the assessment of Spanish speakers; c) To mentor HNS members in attaining board certification; and d) To provide mentoring opportunities to HNS members.